The Definitive Guide

 Also, 87% of video marketers reported that video gives them a positive ROI (Wyzowl)

-96% of marketers also plan to increase or maintain their spend (Wyzowl)
+96% of marketers also plan to increase or maintain their spending.
+(Wyzowl)

-Tiger Fitness says video marketing helped them achieve a 60% returning customer rate, which is three times the norm for their industry.
+Tiger Fitness says video marketing helped them achieve a 60% returning customer rate, three times their industry’s norm.

 61% of marketers see video as a “very important or extremely important” part of their marketing strategy.
 (Biteable)

-So, if you aren’t starting a video blog, then you are missing a lot!
+If you aren’t starting a video blog, you are missing out on many benefits!

-Personal vlogging is where you film your day, your trips, your routine and share it with your audience.
+Personal vlogging is where you film your day, trips, and routine and share it with your audience.
 It’s a great way to connect with your fans and helps them know more about you.
-You can share an important event of your day or you can tell how a normal day of your life looks.

 It’s a great way to build audience loyalty too!